ujjoli/Individual-Project/index.md

  We can be convinced that, if we get job offer from California and Alaska with equal salaries and benefits (assuming all other facilites to be similar) and want cheaper place to live in, we have to go with job offer from Alaska and Alabama.

-* Finally, I would like to see if increase in GDP of that state will increase RPP of that state.
-Though California, Hawaii's GDP had positive realtion with their RPP, just the GDP of state might not be enough to co-relate with state's RPP.
+* Finally, even though California, Hawaii's GDP had positive realtion with their RPP, just the GDP of state might not be enough to co-relate with state's RPP.
 There might be other factors they come in play.